Cephra/blog/content/posts/teamspeak-3-server.md

 # We have a Teamspeak 3 Server!

-We, that is, my friends and I, play video games together.
+We, that is, my friends and I, who play video games together.

-Like Warsow for example.

 And that's why I decided I might as well host a teamspeak 3 server. :smile: